 Difficulty in data traceability and supervision.
 Due to the fact that the data cannot be imported into the central database in real-time and completely, there is great difficulty in data communication, historical data query, resulting in poor operability of an connected cold chain monitoring solution.

 How to monitor a cold chain with LoRaWAN

 Cold chain monitoring is essential, whether in a storage environment or in transit.
 To ensure uninterrupted maintenance of the cold chain, it is necessary to develop a cold chain monitoring system that is as comprehensive, automated, and error-free as possible, while guaranteeing that the desired temperature range is always met.
 Due to its wide coverage, low power consumption, and high scalability, LoRaWAN technology is gaining popularity in cold chain monitoring applications.

 A LoRaWAN-enabled cold chain monitoring system typically consist of a set of LoRaWAN sensors, LoRaWAN gateways, cloud server, and application.
-The best chain monitoring devices such as LoRaWAN Temperature & Humidity sensor and LoRaWAN GPS tracker can be placed inside storage warehouses, refrigerated trucks, and distribution centers.
+The best chain monitoring devices such as LoRaWAN Temperature & Humidity sensor and LoRaWAN tracker can be placed inside storage warehouses, refrigerated trucks, and distribution centers.
 The LoRaWAN gateway collects the environment information from the cold chain temperature monitoring devices, and transmit the data to the cloud for processing.
 Then businesses are enabled to have complete control over cold chain temperature and location tracking.

 Benefits of using LoRaWAN in cold chain monitoring